LilliDarling/echo_protocol/README.md

 ### Rotating Encryption Keys
 1. Go to **Profile** → **Rotate Encryption Keys**
-2. Confirm the warning dialog
+2. Confirm the action
-3. New keys generated automatically
+3. New keys generated and old keys archived automatically
+4. All previous messages remain readable
-4. Share your new security code with partners
+5. Share your new security code with partners

 ### Managing Linked Devices
 1. Go to **Profile** → **Linked Devices**